dhawal-arora/Patzer/README.md

 ## Description

-Previously, a bot made to both advertise events/tournaments between servers and chess commands.
-Later, made into a chess only bot.
-A Discord verified chess bot that displays and computes useful information from Chess.com and Lichess.org, made back in 2020.
+Previously, a bot made to both advertise events and tournaments between servers and execute chess commands.
+Later, made into a chess-only bot.
+A Discord-verified chess bot that displays and computes useful information from Chess.com and Lichess.org, made back in 2020.
+It is posted here only for reference and is not online anymore.
+(This was one of my first coding projects and was successfully implemented in 75+ servers with thousands of server members, hence encouraging me to code as a career.)

 ### Executing program